heriantolim/PeakFit/README.md

 ### Fit Results
 - (Read-only) `Peak`: A struct containing the fit results for each peak.
 - (Read-only) `Base`: A struct containing the fit results for the baseline.
 - (Read-only) `Area`, `Center`, `Height`, `Width`: A 3-by-`NumPeaks` matrix that stores the fit results for the area, center, height, and width, respectively; with each column correspond to the fit results for a particular peak.
-The first row holds the values at convergence; the second row holds the 95% CI lower bounds; and the third row holds the 95% CI upper bounds.
+The first row holds the values at convergence, and the second (third) row holds the 95% CI lower (upper) bounds.
 Note that `Area` (or `Height`) is a redundant variable to the fit model, as it can be computed from `Width` and `Height` (or `Area`).
 Hence, it would be enough to specify the start points, lower or upper bounds for the `Area` or `Height` alone, as one can be computed from the other for any given `Width`.
 - (Read-only) `Baseline`: A 3-by-(n+1) matrix, where n=`BaselinePolyOrder`, that stores the fit results for the baseline.
 Elements in the i-th column correspond to the fit results for the x^(n-i+1) polynomial coefficient.
-The first row holds the values at convergence; the second row holds the 95% CI lower bounds; and the third row holds the 95% CI upper bounds.
+The first row holds the values at convergence, and the second (third) row holds the 95% CI lower (upper) bounds.
 - (Read-only) `RelStDev`: The relative standard deviation of the fit results.
 - (Read-only) `CoeffDeterm`: The coefficient of determination of the fit results.
 - (Read-only) `AdjCoeffDeterm`: The degree-of-freedom adjusted coefficient of determination of the fit results.